erangalds/t-python-asynchronous-programming/02-multithreading/00-multithreading-in-python.md

 ## Limitations due to the GIL

 The Global Interpreter Lock (GIL) prevents true parallelism for CPU-bound tasks.
 Let us look at an example.
+Let's look at `06-gil-impact-cpu-bound-tasks.py`

 ```python
 import threading